Alejogb1/job-board/blog-data/r-transpose-data-frame-function.md

 id: "r-transpose-data-frame-function"
 ---

-Alright so you're looking to transpose a data frame in R I've been there trust me This sounds simple enough on paper but it can get tricky real fast especially when dealing with odd data types or really large frames
+so you're looking to transpose a data frame in R I've been there trust me This sounds simple enough on paper but it can get tricky real fast especially when dealing with odd data types or really large frames

 I remember this one time back in my grad school days I was working on this genomic dataset it was huge we're talking thousands of rows and hundreds of columns all gene expression data you can imagine it felt like a data swamp I was trying to switch from having genes as rows to having them as columns and honestly the first thing I tried was just some naive for loop approach thinking like I could manually swap rows and columns yeah that didn’t end well it took forever and also broke half way through due to some random issue it was an unmitigated disaster